MagicPush/cli-toolkit/docs/features-manual.md

 ### Class detection performance

-Consider you have a large project (gigabytes of files).
-The main bottle neck here might be your `ScriptClassDetector` setup, its detection rules.

-A common and handy way is to place all your console scripts under some cli-related directory.
-Then you just set a single directory path for the detector and do not bother about the detector's setup in the future.
-Whether such a directory may or may not contain lots of subdirectories and console scripts inside, its highly unlikable that there will be around 10K of files to parse.
-Thus, in the majority of cases looking through a single directory recursively would happen "momentarily" for a user.
+`ScriptClassDetector` provides you with these ways (non-exclusive) to set detection rules:

+1. `searchDirectory()` allows you to recursively search and parse files inside a specified directory.
+Optionally, performs non-recursive search  (see `isRecursive` parameter).
+    * Performance: depends on a directory size and depth - varies from a few milliseconds (up to a few hundred of files) to whatever time it takes to analyze tens of thousands files (or more).
+    * User-friendly: pretty much - in trivial cases (all scripts are within a single directory or its subdirectories) it is enough to specify just a single directory.
+    * Use case: in most cases this method covers your needs.
+1. `excludeDirectory()` allows you to filter out a directory that definitely should not be parsed.
+Obviously, this method works well only when paired with `searchDirectory()` method in the recursive mode.
+    * Use case: the directory specified in `searchDirectory()` contains subdirectories that definitely do not contain console scripts.
+So you can improve the detection performance by filtering out non-relevant subpaths.
+3. `scriptClassName()` allows you to point at exact class by specifying its fully qualified name.
+    * Performance: "instant" - no files searching and parsing is needed.
+    * User-friendly: not much - with detection rules based on this method only you have to explicitly specify each class you want to make available for your scripts launcher.
+Makes your work a bit more tedious.
+    * Use cases:
+        * Cherry-picking particular scripts.
+        * Improving detection performance (instead of pointing at a directory with thousands of files).

-However, if your console scripts are scattered throughout your whole project for some reason - for instance, each console script is placed close to a "feature unit" - you may want to set your project _root_ path as a single directory for your class detector.
-Although, `ScriptClassDetector` provides you with methods to specify a list of directories or even a list of class names (the latter removes the necessity to parse and analyze files and thus works instantly), it's still easier to specify a single directory once, so you do not need to add "one more path" to your launcher's detector setup each time you create a new script.
-In such a case your launcher will detect your scripts by scanning recursively all directories and files in your project, which could last for dozens of seconds (depending on your project size).
+Now consider an odd case.
+You have a large project (gigabytes / tens of thousands of files), but your console scripts are scattered throughout your whole project for some reason - for instance, each console script is placed close to a "feature unit".
+And you do not like the idea to set detection rules by specifying each feature directory with `searchDirectory()` or each console script class with `scriptClassName()`.
+In this case you do have one more option:

-To counter such a long parsing session you might want to cache detection result.
-Luckily, the detector provides you with such a mean:
+1. Add a single detection rule with `searchDirectory()` - specify your project root directory or any other path that is "high enough" to contain all the scripts you want to detect.

+    * Optionally, filter out directories like `vendor`, which should not contain relevant (for you) class-based console scripts.
+This way you will improve the detection performance.
+    * From this point your launcher execution may take possibly _dozens of seconds_ - because the detector will need time to parse lots of files.
-1. Set `cacheFilePath()` in your launcher's detector.
+2. Set `cacheFilePath()` for your detector.
-2. Then the next single launcher execution (detector's parsing process) will write all detected class names into the specified file.
+3. Run your launcher once (with any command, including no command at all).
+When the detector finishes its job, it will write all detected class names into the file specified on the previous step.

-3. All the subsequent runs of the launcher will be executed instantly by loading classes with their fully qualified names stored in the cache file.
+    * Then all subsequent runs of your launcher will be executed instantly - by loading classes with their fully qualified names stored in the specified cache file.
-4. Later, if you add a new (or delete a non-relevant) script, just launch the special command in your launcher:
+4. Later, if you add (or delete) a script, just launch the special command in your launcher:
    `php your-launcher.php script-launcher:clear-cache`.

     * This subcommand becomes available (and visible in your launcher's list of available commands) as soon as `cacheFilePath()` is set and the specified cache file exists.
 The command simply deletes the cache file.
-5. Run you launcher again (with any command, including no command at all) to parse your project for class scripts and create a new cache file.
+5. Then run you launcher again (and be patient again) to re-create the cache file.

 ## Parameter types